 - Lower maintenance: You don’t need to buy charcoal, lighter fluid, or propane, so nothing to have to continually restock!
 Also, many electric grills have non-stick coatings which can make cleaning a breeze.

 - Small: Though electric grills come in sizes big enough to rival your more traditional grill, they can also come in portable or tabletop versions.
 If you are space-constrained, want to grill during inclement weather, or don’t even have an outdoor space, electric grills can provide many of the benefits to fit your situation.
-Read More: The Best Small Grills for Compact Spaces
+For more small-footprint grill options, see The Best Small Grills for Compact Spaces on CNET.

 - Flavor: If you were to do a blind taste test with a steak that’s been cooked on a traditional grill versus an electric grill, it’s likely that you’d be able to tell the difference between the two.
 Electrics don’t quite impart the same flavor as other types of grill.